March 30, 1979: The cooperative computer: People in the future may run out of things for them to do

 Castle, marketing manager for Hewlett-Packard Co.'s Corvallis division, won't say just what his firm plans to put on the market in the next several years.

-"We don't talk about future product development," hes says.
+"We don't talk about future product development," he says.
 "The technology is way ahead of the market."

 What Castle means is that computer engineers have invented more things than people have thought up uses for.
 Castle's speculation about potential products might give other companies an idea.
 And in the computer industry, ideas are money.